vnmakarov/mir/MIR.md

 ```
 	  {<label name>:} [<insn name> <operand> {, <operand>}]
 ```
-  * More one insn can be put on the same line by separting the insns by `;`
+  * More one insn can be put on the same line by separating the insns by `;`

 ### MIR move insns
   * There are following MIR move insns: